turlockmike/mcp-rand/README.md

 ## Common Issues

-- **"Tools not showing up in Claude"**: Make sure you've built the project (`npm run build`) and configured Claude Desktop correctly
+- **"Tools not showing up in Claude"**: Make sure you've configured Claude Desktop correctly
 - **"Stockfish not found"**: Verify Stockfish is installed and accessible from the command line
 - **"Node version error"**: Make sure you have Node.js version 20 or higher installed
 - **"Canvas installation failed"**: Make sure Cairo is installed correctly for your operating system

-## Features

-### Position Analysis
-- Engine evaluation using Stockfish
-- Visual board representation
-- Best move suggestions
-- Move Validation

-### Masters Database
-- Search positions in games played by 2200+ rated players
-- Filter games by date range
-- See win/draw statistics
-- View most common moves with success rates
-- Browse recent master games with player ratings